adjur/adjur/README.md

 👤 **Name:** Andi Djurdjevic

-🌱 **I'm currently learning:** Front-end development & React best practices.
+🌱 **I'm currently learning:** Front-end development & React best practices

-👀 **I’m interested in:** Collaberating and creating clever projects with interesting people.
+👀 **I’m interested in:** Collaborating and creating clever projects with interesting people

 🎓 **Education:** Southern New Hampshire University

-🔍 **Current projects:** Replications of all the NYT games that have me in a chokehold.
+🔍 **Current projects:** Replications of all the NYT games that have me in a chokehold

 ## Technologies & Tools
 * 🖥️ **Languages:** HTML, CSS, JavaScript